biddableassets/biddableassets/README.md

 ## 👋 From the Team at Biddable Assets :)

-We're working on a set of algorithmic tools that span programmatic and social platforms.
+We develop custom algorithms to optmize media accross programmatic and social platforms.
-Out tools empower:
+We empower Media Teams to...

 *Media Teams* <br>
 add examples